 A person died at home after presenting symptoms of haemorrhagic fever.
 Family members of that person developed the same symptoms and also died.
 A joint Ministry of Health/World Health Organization (WHO) investigation on site found six more suspect cases, of which four tested positive.
 This result led to the declaration of the outbreak.

-First declared in Mangina, a small town of 40,000 people, the epicentre of the outbreak appeared to progressively move towards the south, first to the larger city of Beni, with approximately 400,000 people and the administrative centre of the region.
+First declared in Mangina, a small town of 40,000 people in northern North Kivu province, the epicentre of the outbreak appeared to progressively move towards the south, first to the larger city of Beni, with approximately 400,000 people and the administrative centre of the region.
 As population movements are very common, the epidemic continued south to the bigger city of Butembo, a trading hub.
 Nearby Katwa became a new hotspot near the end of 2018 and cases had been found further south, in the Kanya area.
 Meanwhile, sporadic cases also appeared in the neighbouring Ituri province to the north.

 Overall, the geographic spread of the epidemic appears to be unpredictable, with scattered small clusters potentially occurring anywhere in the region.
-This pattern, along with the lack of visibility on the epidemiological situation, is both extremely worrying and makes ending the outbreak even more challenging.
+This pattern, along with the lack of visibility on the epidemiological situation, and now cases appearing in Goma, is both extremely worrying and makes ending the outbreak even more challenging.

 30 Jul 2018